 *Past results are reported to provide the reader with an indication of the type of litigation we practice.
 They do not and should not be construed to create an expectation of result in any other case, as all cases are dependent upon their own unique fact situation and applicable law.

-Above case results were while Melissa was at her former firm, Robins, Kaplan, Miller & Ciresi L.L.P.
+Case results before 2015 were obtained while Melissa was at her former firm.

 Named “Attorney of the Year” by Minnesota Lawyer (2013)